How to become a project manager (and why it’s a great career)

 1. You’ll be in high demand

 The demand for project management talent is growing.
-Project Management Institute (PMI) estimates there are currently around 90 million project professionals worldwide and that the global economy will need 25 million new recruits by 2030.
+The Project Management Institute (PMI) estimates there are currently around 90 million project professionals worldwide and that the global economy will need 25 million new recruits by 2030.

 This growth means that you should have no trouble finding career opportunities with the right project management skills.